siberiacancode/mock-config-server/README.md

 ##### Using descriptors for part of REST body or GraphQL variables

 If you want to check a certain field of your body or variables, you can use descriptors in flatten object style.
 In this case server will check every field in entity with corresponding actual field.
-You can use descriptors for array body elements as well.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */